Video-Reason/VBVR-EvalKit/vmevalkit/tasks/object_subtraction_task/OBJECT_SUBTRACTION.md

 3. **Type 3: Spatial Relational** - Remove by spatial relations
 4. **Type 4: Conceptual Abstraction** - Remove by conceptual properties

-### Type 1: Attribute Matching ✅ (Implemented)
+### Type 1: Attribute Matching

 **Task Type:**
 Remove objects defined by **explicit visual attributes** (color or shape only).

 **Prompt Examples:**
 - "Remove all {color} objects from the scene.
-Do not do anything to other objects." (颜色: red, green, blue, yellow, orange, purple)
+Do not do anything to other objects." (colors: red, green, blue, yellow, orange, purple)
 - "Remove all {shape} objects from the scene.
-Do not do anything to other objects." (形状: cube, sphere, pyramid, cone)
+Do not do anything to other objects." (shapes: cube, sphere, pyramid, cone)

 **Example Scene:**
 - **First Frame**: White background with 5-7 colored shapes (red cubes, green spheres, blue pyramids)